Router

 beforeEnter

-event handler exported in the<script context="module">
+event handler exported in the<script module>

 of synchronously loaded Svelte components. - Call the